 - Overriding Royalty Interests (OR)

 Royalty Interests (RI)

 Royalty interests are the most simple and common form of mineral interest payments for mineral rights owners.
 In this sense, they are also commonly known as lessor’s royalties for landowner’s royalties.
 Generally speaking the amount of a royalty interest payment is based on a fixed percentage.
 It is outlined in the mineral rights lease as a portion of the proceeds from the sale of resources.

 Overriding royalty interests, also known simply as overrides, do not affect mineral rights owners.
 Although they may be seen in the supporting documents for a royalty interest payment, overriding royalty interests are generally reserved for landmen, surveyors, or other individuals and entities that aid in the production of oil but do not own the land.
 You can read more here.

 Working Interests (WI)

-Lastly, working interests are another kind of interest payment that is specifically designated for people and entities that help produce and sell oil or gas.
-Working interests are also known as operating interests or leasehold interests and typically are reflective of the labor and equipment required to drill and extract resources from the land.
+Lastly, working interests are another kind of interest payment for people and entities that help produce and sell oil or gas.
+Working interests are operating interests or leasehold interests.
+They are typically reflective of the labor and equipment required to drill and extract resources from the land.